presslabs/mobile-theme/readme.txt

 To install, simple extract the 'mobile-theme.php' file into your 'wp-content/plugins/' directory and activate the plugin.

 == Changelog ==
+= 1.3.2 =
+* add hook notification in WP Dashboard and disable the Mobile Theme selector.
+Fix some code in mobile theme standalone parser.

+= 1.3.1 =
+* fix hooks in WPtouch(1.9.8)

 = 1.3 =
-* add Jetpack, WordPress Mobile Pack and WPtouch plugins User Agent String parser hook to PressLabs parser
+* add Jetpack(2.3.3), WordPress Mobile Pack(1.2.5) and WPtouch(1.9.8) plugins User Agent String parser hook to PressLabs parser

 = 1.2 =
 * add User Agent String parser(now the plugin is working on every server not only on PressLabs servers)